-The Close Caboo is a fantastic multi position baby carrier.
-It’s made from organic cotton and has excellent head and neck support for the baby.
+The Close Caboo is a fantastic multi position baby carrier with so many different carrying positions possible.
+It’s made from organic cotton and has excellent head and neck support for the baby throughout the duration of carrying them.
 It supports the baby in a frog legged position making sure the hip position is correct at all times, not putting any pressure on their developing hips.
 The baby Close carrier was so easy to use with our little one and I felt so comfortable carrying him.

 What were our overall thoughts of the Close Caboo?

 I love my Close Caboo.
 It was definitely one of the best investments for us and my only regret is that I didn’t have it with LP!
 I would recommend the Close Caboo to anyone who is thinking of baby wearing and it’s perfect from newborn onwards.
 It really is one of the best baby products we bought and I wouldn’t hesitate to get a Caboo baby carrier again in the future.

 If you are having a baby, whether your first or a subsequent child, I would definitely recommend looking into baby wearing.
 There is a carrier to suit everyone and there are sling libraries that can help you choose the right one, hire them out and give you support in learning to use the carriers.
 This is definitely worth looking into if, like me, you lack the initial confidence to start babywearing.